-We know after a long day of work you just want to sit down with your favorite snack and start munching away.
-Your dog may come wagging over with excitement because if he is like most dogs, he gets to snack on what you are eating too!
+After a long day of work what’s better than to sit down with your favorite snack and start munching away?
+Your dog may come wagging over with excitement because if lucky enough, he/she gets to snack on what you’re eating!
 Is it bad to feed your dog table food?
-Well, it actually could be worse than you think because dogs can’t eat everything that humans can.
-The following article will discuss foods that are healthy for your dog.
-We will also provide a list of dangerous foods for dogs and foods that are considered safe for dogs.
+The simple answer is no. The ramifications could be worse than you think, because dogs can’t eat everything that humans can.
+This article will discuss foods that are healthy for your dog.
+After that, we will provide a list of dangerous foods for dogs and foods that are considered safe for dogs.

-The food that is most commonly known among dog lovers as being dangerous for a dog is chocolate/cocoa.
+Chocolate/cocoa is most known among dog lovers as dangerous for a dog.
 Humans love chocolate!
-But, why is chocolate bad for dogs?
+So, why is chocolate bad for dogs?
 Not only does chocolate contain caffeine, it also contains theobromine.
 Both caffeine and theobromine are stimulants.
-For dogs, stimulants can fire up the cardiovascular and central nervous system, which could lead to increased blood pressure.
+Stimulants in a dog will fire up the cardiovascular and central nervous system, which could lead to increased blood pressure in your dog.

-Nuts are a dangerous food for dogs to consume for many reasons.
+Nuts are a dangerous food for dogs to consume.
 They are small and could become a choking hazard.
 Nuts are not easily digestible so they could cause digestive blockages and distress.
-They are high in fat, which isn’t good in large amounts or for tiny and non-active dogs.
-Lastly, they could contain a chemical such as juglone, which is toxic to dogs.
-Nuts also contain a high amount of phosphorous, which in dogs could lead to bladder stones.
+They’re high in fat, which is bad in large amounts, especially or for tiny and non-active dogs.
+Lastly, they could contain a chemical like juglone, which is toxic to dogs.
+Nuts contain a high amount of phosphorous, which could cause bladder stones.

 Grapes & Raisins

 Grapes and raisins can cause kidney failure in dogs.
 Research has not been able to clearly understand why grapes and raisins are dangerous to dogs but it is most likely due to mycotoxins.
 A mycotoxin is a toxic metabolite that is produced secondarily by different types of mold and fungi.
-Mycotoxins can also be found in certain wheat products.
-Wheat products are found in many dog foods.
-If your dog is sick often you may want to ask, is my dog sensitive to wheat?
+Mycotoxins can also be found in certain wheat products and wheat is found in many dog foods.
+If your dog is sick often, you should ask yourself, is my dog sensitive to wheat?
 Bowel and intestinal issues can arise with wheat and mycotoxin sensitivities.

 Fruits with Pits and Bones

 Are wild mushrooms poisonous to dogs?
 Yes!
 Make sure to remove any wild growing mushrooms that your dog may have access to in your yard, park, trails or woods.
-Many of these mushrooms can be poisonous and deadly to dogs.
+These mushrooms can be poisonous and deadly to dogs.
 If you don’t want to go crazy removing mushrooms, at least prevent your dog from eating them.

 Onions & Garlic